My Featured Articles

 Local Lens Column Series

-In preparation for the 2024 Presidential Election, I published a bi-weekly column entitled "Local Lens" which examined the local effects of Donald Trump and Kamala Harris' policies on a national issue.
+In preparation for the 2024 Presidential Election, I published a bi-weekly column entitled "Local Lens" which discussed the local effects of Donald Trump and Kamala Harris' policies on a national issue.